OmegaSquad82/bluebuilds/README.md

 ## Images

 All images are built with a selection of common packages and flatpaks.
-ZRAM Swap is pre-configured to use system default compression (likely LZ4) and from 2xRAM up to 32 GiB as Swap space and Virtual Memory settings have been configured for much more swapping.
+ZRAM is pre-configured to use system default compression (likely LZ4) and from 2xRAM up to 32 GiB as Swap space and Virtual Memory settings have been configured for much more and low latency swapping.

 ### Aubertit